joeyism/node-branch-cli/README.md

     > branch

-It will display the current branch status, including branch name and files to be committed.
+It will display the current branch status, including branch name, files that has been modified but added nor committed, and files that has been added but not committed.

 ### Delete
 In your command line prompt, if you type